 The world's largest natural bat colony is the Bracken Bat Cave in Texas, which houses 20 million bats.
 Over the course of one night, the entire colony can consume a whopping 200 tons of flying insects.
 There are so many bats that when they collectively depart their cave to go foraging, a dense cloud of their bodies is visible on weather radar.

 The site of the world's largest urban bat colony is in Austin, Texas, where up to 1.5 million Mexican free-tailed bats roost underneath the Ann W. Richards Congress Avenue Bridge.
 After spending their winters in Mexico, the bats migrate to Austin from March to November, during which time they put on a nightly show for residents and tourists eager to witness them taking off to forage for food.

-In February 2006, a caver exploring Howe Caverns near Albany, N.Y., discovered white fungus accumulating around the muzzles of hibernating bats.
+In February 2006, a caver exploring Howe Caverns near Albany, New York, discovered white fungus accumulating around the muzzles of hibernating bats.
 The disease spread rapidly over the next several years, and is now documented in more than 115 bat colonies across the eastern half of North America.

 With a mortality rate as high as 99% in some colonies, white nose syndrome is responsible for the deaths of at least 6 million bats.
 The fungus has been identified as Pseudogymnoascus destructans, but aside from some recent hints of hope, it remains an existential threat to many populations and species of American bats.

 Unless scientists are able to find a solution, the little brown bat, the most common bat species in North America, is on track for extinction.